 - Optional courses like global development studies, environmental economics, energy law

 For the specialization Experimental Studies of Energy and Climate:

 - Optional courses like biocatalysis & green chemistry, physics of continuous media, energy and materials

 Admissions Requirements for international students

 - A Bachelor's degree in a relevant natural science.
 For both specializations in this master: a Bachelor's degree in chemistry, chemical engineering, physics, applied physics or astronomy.
 For the specialization System Studies on Energy and Environment, a Bachelor’s degree in for example biology, pharmacy, industrial engineering and management, mathematics or computing science, may also suffice.

-- The Admission Board will decide whether you are applicable.
+- The Admission Board will decide whether you are applicable or not.